puppeteer/puppeteer/README.md

 Note: When you install Puppeteer, it downloads a recent version of Chromium (~170Mb Mac, ~282Mb Linux, ~280Mb Win) that is guaranteed to work with the API.
 To skip the download, see [Environment variables](https://github.com/GoogleChrome/puppeteer/blob/v1.7.0/docs/api.md#environment-variables).

+Since version 1.7.0 we publish a [`puppeteer-core`](https://www.npmjs.com/package/puppeteer-core) package that doesn't download Chromium by default.
+`puppeteer-core` might be useful when connecting to a remotely running browser instance.

 ### Usage

 Note: Puppeteer requires at least Node v6.4.0, but the examples below use async/await which is only supported in Node v7.6.0 or greater.